 FCL Tigers – Florida Complex League

+Four practice diamonds arranged in a cloverleaf layout form the core of TigerTown’s minor league complex.
+A central observation tower gives player-development staff a 360-degree view of all field activity.
 Two additional practice diamonds anchor opposite ends of the complex.
-Al Kaline Field, located behind the main stadium’s left-field berm, serves as the organization’s primary practice field.
+Al Kaline Field, behind the main stadium’s left-field berm, serves as the primary practice diamond.
 Hank Greenberg Field sits near the TigerTown entrance gate.

 Official FCL Tigers Stats